TDG-Platform/docs/DG_DSM_MVP_ver1.md

 gbdx = Interface()

 # Run the Satellite Stereo Pipeline and DSM_Sweep Tasks end to end.
-# You must stage the data to your customer S3 bucket
+# You must stage the data to your customer S3 bucket.
+Each input value requires a separate directory.

 s2ptask = gbdx.Task('satellite_stereo_pipeline',
 	input_pair='s3://gbd-customer-data/full path to customer's S3 location/input_pair/'
 )

+# dsm_input is the only required input value.
+Edit the others according to whether those parameters are used.

 sweeptask = gbdx.Task('dsm_sweep',
 	dsm_input = s2ptask.outputs.data,